Showing posts with label Documentary. Show all posts

 used two Black models.
 The reason: clothes modeled by POC supposedly didnt sell as well.

 These days, of course, kids have the Internet, so they don't need to bother imagining what treasures are stuffed in an Aussie Rower or what they’d do with the guy modeling the Brawn Bikini.
 They certainly can’t imagine ordering clothing from a printed catalog that arrives in the mail (what is mail?)
 It’s a fact that International Male, like so many retailers in the early days of the Internet, was slow to realize, and had to play catch-up when it finally started selling online.
 Today, the only remnant of the company is online, at undergear.com.
-The clothes are still cheesy (or just plain hideous), but its PG-13 porn days are clearly far behind it.
+The clothes are still cheesy (or just plain hideous), but its PG-13 porn days are clearly far behind it, the company now going for a more intense rating.

 Saturday, April 1, 2023